Vietnam Travel Guide During and Post-Covid 19

 * Notes on visa exemptions:

-– The exemptions listed above for Sweden, Norway, Denmark, Belarus, Finland, Japan, South Korea, and Russia are valid until Dec.
-31, 2022.
+– The exemptions listed above for Sweden, Norway, Denmark, Belarus, Finland, Japan, South Korea, and Russia are valid until 31st Dec 2022.
+But Vietnam has temporarily suspended visa exemptions for citizens of these countries until further notice.

-– The exemptions listed above for the United Kingdom, France, Germany, Spain, and Italy are valid until June 30, 2021.
+– The exemptions listed above for the United Kingdom, France, Germany, Spain, and Italy are valid until 30th June 2021.
+But Vietnam has temporarily suspended visa exemptions for citizens of these countries until further notice.

 – Spouses or children of Vietnamese citizens are allowed to stay in the country without a visa for six months and must show papers proving their eligibility.